gac01/kopidarat/README.md

 For a more in-depth understanding of our SQL queries, SQL schemas, generation of mock data for testing, and general code base, you could look into the following files in this repository:

-1. The main rendering functions are implemented under views.py, inside the 'kopidarat' folder.
+1. The main rendering functions are implemented under 'views.py' with function descriptors, inside the 'kopidarat' folder.
-2. URLs associated with the rendering functions are implemented under urls.py, inside the 'kopidarat' folder.
+2. URLs associated with the rendering functions are implemented under 'urls.py', inside the 'kopidarat' folder.
 3. HTML pages are located under the 'templates' folder inside the 'kopidarat' folder.
 4. CSS templates for each of the pages are located under the 'static' folder inside the 'kopidarat' folder.
 5. SQL schemas, mock data, procedures, functions, triggers, deleting contents, and dropping tables are inside the 'sql' folder.